Dance Career Opportunities and Co-Op Program

 The Dance major is designed for students to focus on one of three career options.
-Each option can lead to graduate study at Drexel or students can complete the dance degree at the end of four years.
+Students wishing to change types of dance career focus throughout the course of the undergraduate curriculum are free to do so.
+Each option can lead to completion of the dance degree at the end of four years as well as offer graduate opportunities.
 Each option contains a co-op experience.
-Students wishing to change career focus throughout the course of the undergraduate curriculum are free to do so.

 The Dance/Movement Therapy option is a four year B.S. degree in dance with a minor in psychology, with the option of continuing on to a two year MA in Creative Arts in Therapy in Drexel’s College of Nursing and Health Professions.
-Students focusing on Dance/Movement Therapy will participate in a six month co-op during the spring and summer of their junior year.
+Students interested in becoming a Dance/Movement Therapist will participate in a six month co-op during the spring and summer of their junior year.
 For this experience the students will work with a practicing dance/movement therapist, community dance artist or mental health professional in a mental health, social service, rehabilitation, medical, special education or community arts setting.

 Students in all career options, including those not continuing on to graduate programs, have the option to create their own co-op experiences based on interest and abilities.
 Independent co-ops have included internships with professional dance companies, dance service organizations and co-op abroad opportunities.

 Because of the Dance Co-Op Program, Drexel students graduate having already built a professional network, and they typically receive higher starting salaries from various dance oriented jobs than their typical dance internship counterparts from other schools in Philadelphia.

 Drexel Quarter System: How Co-Op Works

 Drexel University operates on a quarter system in order to accommodate Co-Op.
 Co-Op cycles are assigned during first year and either run during fall/winter quarters or spring/summer quarters, allowing students to take classes in the alternate quarters.

 For more information on how Drexel's Co-Op system works, please visit the Co-Op page.

 The Value of a Co-Op in the Dance Industry